 (iii) Role of HR

-to play an active role if Coal India has to achieve
+to play an active role if Coal India has to achieve the challenging

-areas that would supplement Coal India''s efforts in this regard and is
+would supplement its efforts in invigorating its manpower and is

-charting out a plan of recruiting multi-disciplinary professionals,
+charting out a plan for recruiting multi-disciplinary professionals,

-skill upgradation of existing employees, identifying areas of
+skill upgradation of existing employees and identifying key areas of

-Coal India had signed a Memorandum of Understanding with National Skill
+Coal India had also signed a Memorandum of Understanding with National

 4. Other Improvement Areas